engagementlab/CivicSeed/doc/heroku-environment.md

 It is not necessary to set other environment variables that are not included in the list above.
 For instance, the `REDIS_PW` environment variable does not need to be set on the Heroku environment since Civic Seed will parse those from the variables created by the Redis To Go add-on.

 ### Resetting everything

 To reset everything, push a fresh copy of the Civic Seed repository in step 6 if necessary, then re-do the boot process in steps 7 and 8.

+### Current servers

+Currently there are two Civic Seed instances on Heroku.

+* http://civicseed.herokuapp.com/ - This is intended as the main backup to http://civicseed.org/, although it's not run with production server resources.
+* http://civicseed-testing.herokuapp.com/ - This is the development server.
+It is set up to be automatically deployed from the `master` branch of this repository so that it always reflects the latest state of running code.